stainless-api/upload-openapi-spec-action/README.md

 ## Example usage

-First, obtain an API Key from Stainless, and [add it to your GitHub actions secrets](https://docs.github.com/actions/security-guides/encrypted-secrets%23creating-encrypted-secrets-for-a-repository?tool=cli#creating-encrypted-secrets-for-a-repository) as `STAINLESS_API_KEY`:
+First, obtain an API Key from your Stainless dashboard, and [add it to your GitHub actions secrets](https://docs.github.com/actions/security-guides/encrypted-secrets%23creating-encrypted-secrets-for-a-repository?tool=cli#creating-encrypted-secrets-for-a-repository) as `STAINLESS_API_KEY`:

 ```
 gh secret set STAINLESS_API_KEY